 We’ve built Dover’s marketplace to tackle the limitations of traditional recruiting models.
 Here’s how we make fractional recruiting work better:

-Vetted network: Every recruiter in our marketplace has been screened for startup experience and track record.
+Vetted network: Every recruiter in our marketplace has been screened for startup experience and track record, and carries verified reviews from real clients so you can evaluate fit before engaging.

 Transparent pricing: Hourly billing means you know exactly what you’re paying for.
 No surprise fees.